 3 Benefits of Enrolling Your Toddler into an Early Learner Program

 Your child is growing up and developing new skills each day.
 Single words are becoming complete phrases and curiosity is abundant.
-While many are eager to start school like the big kids, the transition to kindergarten doesn’t always go so smooth.
+While many are eager to start school like the big kids, the transition to kindergarten doesn’t always go so smoothly.
 In fact, a recent study showed about 20 percent of kindergarten children lagged behind in cognitive development and 31 percent in social and emotional development.
 That’s why early learning can be beneficial, but developing the early learner can be both a challenge and an opportunity.

 Fortunately, the Kumon Math and Reading Program enrolls children as young as three years old and can help prepare your toddler for kindergarten.
 Its early learning curriculum helps preschoolers develop important skills.
 These are important skills such as the ability to work independently, identify sounds and letters, and strengthen fine motor skills.

 Here are 3 benefits of enrolling your toddler into an early learner program:

 - Instill a strong academic foundation.